Our active Ecuador family adventure holiday

 Day 7: Mountain Biking near Banos (B,L,D)

-Today’s morning bike ride through cloud forests and Andean farmlands can offer spectacular views of the smoking Tungurahua Volcano and striking Pastaza Canyon.
+This morning, enjoy a scenic bike ride through cloud forests and Andean farmlands, offering stunning views of the smoking Tungurahua Volcano and the dramatic Pastaza Canyon as we descend into Baños.

-After lunch in this mountain spa town, we have time to explore the pretty streets and basilica.
+After lunch in this charming mountain spa town, take some time to explore its picturesque streets and the beautiful basilica.

 Day 8: Horse riding in Cotopaxi then return to Quito (B,L)

-Our 2-hour horse ride through the beautiful & stark paramo scenery takes us onto the foothills of the Rumiñahui Volcano, with panoramic views of Cotopoaxi, Pasochoa & Sincholagua Volcanos.
+The 2-hour ride takes you through the breathtaking paramo landscapes, climbing to the foothills of the Rumiñahui Volcano.
+Enjoy panoramic views of Cotopaxi, Pasochoa, and Sincholagua Volcanoes along the way.
 This activity is suitable for beginners.

-After lunch at the hacienda we begin our return journey to Quito.
+After lunch at the hacienda, we start our journey back to Quito.

 Day 9: Tour ends (B)

-Today your tour ends, or continue your travels.
+Today your tour ends and we’ll transfer you back to the airport, or continue your travels.

 Enquire about booking